What is Karat Gold?

 What are Rose Gold rings?

-Rose gold wedding rings are a beautiful color of gold often seen in Victorian pieces and has become popular in wedding rings today.
-Rose gold rings contains Yellow Gold, but with a higher or larger percentage of Copper as the added alloy to give it its pink gold or “rose” color.
+Rose gold wedding rings are a beautiful color of gold often seen in Victorian pieces and have become popular in wedding rings today.
+Rose gold rings contain Yellow Gold, but with a higher or larger percentage of Copper as the added alloy to give it its pink gold or “rose” color.

 What about White Gold?

 To make white gold rings, or jewelry, pure gold is combined with higher or larger percentages of white metal alloys like silver, nickel & palladium.
 To make white gold rings or silver rings have a whiter or brighter white it is often plated in rhodium.

 Pure Gold is yellow and even when combined with white metal alloys it still can appear very yellow in color, therefore, the white gold wedding rings like sterling silver wedding rings are plated with a very bright white metal called rhodium.

 To keep gold wedding rings and gold jewelry shiny, you should clean your Celtic jewelry regularly with a solution of 10-parts warm water and 2-parts dish soap.
 The favorite dish soap of jewelers for jewelry is Dawn.

 In regard to white gold and sterling silver Celtic jewelry, it is important to remember that Rhodium-plate eventually wears off over time and normal wear reveals the true color of the metal beneath and allows for tarnishing.
 How long will it take for the plating to wear off is unknown and depends on how well the jewelry is cared for.
 However remember that rhodium-plating is replaceable and can be re-done by your local jeweler, and is relatively inexpensive.